-- 4.34 Board members must declare any involvement in any personal or business interest which may conflict with his/her responsibilities as a Board member. - 4.35 Board members must declare any such interests to the CEO as soon as he/she is aware of them and discuss concerns about potential conflicts with the Chair. - 4.36 Board members should also disclose any interests of close family members (which includes partners and dependants) which he/she is aware of.
+- 4.34 Board members must declare any involvement in any personal or business interest which may conflict with his/her responsibilities as a Board member. - 4.35 Board members must declare and discuss any actual or potential conflicts with the Chair and CEO as soon as they are aware of them. - 4.36 Board members should also disclose any interests of close family members (which include partners and dependants) which he/she is aware of.
 Board members should also declare interests which members of the public might reasonably think could influence his/her judgement. - 4.37 Board members should not participate in the discussion or determination of any matter in which he/she has a direct pecuniary interest. - 4.38 If a Board member declares an interest they will not normally participate in a discussion and withdraw from that part of the meeting.
-This is because the continued presence of someone who has declared a direct interest might be thought likely to influence the judgement of the other Board members. - 4.39 Board members will be required to complete an annual declaration of their interests which is published on the GLA website.
+This is because the continued presence of someone who has declared a direct interest might be thought likely to influence the judgement of the other Board members. - 4.39 Board members will be required to complete an annual declaration of their interests which is published on the GLAA website.